lucasmari/automated-light/README.md

 Deploy

-The deployment should trigger automatically after a push or merge to the master.
+The deployment should trigger automatically after a push or merge to the main branch.

 Or you can run it manually with the script `./deploy.sh`, then access the app at the *frontend_public_dns*:3000 (Terraform output).